akbarmridho/Tubes1_.jar/README.md

 * [Folders and Files Description](#folders-and-files-description)

 ## **Program Description**
 *Galaxio* is a *battle-royale* competition game of several spaceships.
-Every player will be representated by a spaceship with a goal to be the last survivor of the game.
-Bot used in the game will be constructed using *greedy algorithm*.
+Every player is representated by a spaceship with a goal to be the last survivor of the game.
+Bot used in the game is constructed using *greedy algorithm*.
 The spaceships (bots) used in the game are allowed to use various strategy to survive, including shooting torpedos to other ships, deploying shield and using wormhole to retreat, and colliding itself to other ships or food to increase its size.
 The bot inside this repository is developed using Java programming language.

 ## **Required Program**
 Here are the things you need to prepare to run the program: